 Although I am half Irish, nobody else in my family has red hair.
 There may be a third cousin or great aunt somewhere, but both my parents and two sisters are blondes.
 People rarely believe I am related to my two siblings because of my hair color and freckly skin.
 I spent a lot of my childhood unreasonably jealous of the dark tans my sisters enjoyed while I slathered on chalky SPF 100.

 For me, the sun has always been more foe than friend, as I’ve cowered beneath umbrellas while growing up in Southern California.
 Despite my precautions, my sunscreen and shade are unlikely to protect me entirely from melanoma.
-A 2012 study on mice with the red hair/fair skin phenotype and who had never been exposed to UV radiation showed the biological pathway that generates red pigment is in itself mutagenic.
+A 2012 study published in Nature journal on mice with the red hair/fair skin phenotype and who had never been exposed to UV radiation showed the biological pathway that generates red pigment is in itself mutagenic.
 This could mean that being born a redhead may be in itself carcinogenic (cancer-causing).
 Awesome, let me go ahead and add that one to my list of doomsday anxieties.

 After mentioning the mice study, Robles-Espinoza was quick to acknowledge that no such study on human subjects has taken place, but it does raise an interesting point.
 Being a redhead or carrying the gene may mean there are numerous other health issues hiding in the gene that scientists have yet to uncover.
 It also might reveal that redheads actually have superpowers (definitely) but for now, we’ll have to wait for the research to catch up to the many hypotheses out there.

 In the meantime, redheads and non-redheads alike benefit greatly from avoiding the sun between 11 a.m. and 3 p.m. and adding sunscreen into their daily routines, says Robles-Espinoza.
-When I mentioned recent claims that typical sunscreen contains dangerous chemicals, she explained, “There are no studies that prove that they do any damage when used correctly, that is, when applied frequently when out in the sun.”
+When I mentioned claims that typical sunscreen contains dangerous chemicals, she explained, “There are no studies that prove that they do any damage when used correctly, that is, when applied frequently when out in the sun.”
 Any certified sunscreen over SPF 30 should do the trick, she added.

 Although I’m not thrilled my redheadedness requires extra precautions and warnings to my dentist of my possible terror screams, I am happy to know this kind of niche research is taking place.
 Because, hey, maybe gingers really do have superpowers.